Last Updated on August 15, 2019 by Michael

-We’ve been on the road for almost two years now with no home and no fixed address.
+We’ve been on the road since 2011 with no home and no fixed address.
 Whenever we meet people they are surprised that we are true nomads.
 The first question we often get is, “How do you live a nomadic life?”
 Here are some tips for wandering the world.

 How to live a nomadic life

 1) Give it up — If you have a house, sell it: if you have stuff, get rid of it; if you have an office-based job, leave it.
 If you’re going to wander the world, you don’t want to be weighed down by things back home.

 2) Put yourself in a box — Life sometimes intrudes on the fantasy of chucking it all.
 You’ll need a place to receive the occasional mail.
 Set up a P.O. box or use a trusted friend or relative’s address.

 3) You can bank on it — The Internet that is.
 Set up banking and paying all your bills online.
 The good thing about a nomadic life though, there are many less bills to pay.
 No cable, WiFi, mortgage/rent, home insurance, real estate taxes, utilities; well you get my drift, it’s a lot cheaper to be a nomad.